 How To Complete a Status Match Request

-- Your name, address, and frequent flyer membership number of the airline program you’re requesting a status match in
+• Your name, address, and frequent flyer membership number for the airline program for which you’re requesting a status match

-- A copy of the front and back of your current membership card clearly showing your elite status level and the expiration date
+• A copy of your current membership card, front and back, clearly showing your elite status level and the expiration date

-This information can be submitted using the airline’s online status match form if they have one (the best option), sending an email, or submitting a request via their customer service inquiry form on the airline’s website.
+This information can be submitted using the airline’s online status match form, if they have one (the best option), by email, or by submitting a request via a customer service inquiry form on the airline’s website.

-- Generally, status matches/challenges that are approved/completed in the first half of the year earn status through the end of the current status year, which is usually January 31 of the following year (status could also be granted just through the end of the current year)
+• Generally, status matches or challenges that are approved or completed in the first half of the year earn status through the end of the current status year, which is usually at the end of January or February of the following year (the status could also be granted just through the end of the current year).

-- If you complete a status challenge in the last half of the year, your status could be valid for the remainder of the year and throughout the next year
+• If you complete a status challenge in the latter half of the year, your status could be valid for the remainder of the year and throughout the following year.

-Hot Tip: The timing of your status match request can determine how long your status match will be valid.
+The timing of your status match request can determine how long your extended status is valid once you’ve completed a challenge.
 Normally, submitting your request in the latter half of the year results in the longest period of granted elite status.

 Completing the Flying and Revenue Requirements